A Step-by-Step Guide to the Mortgage Underwriting Process

 5. Lending Decision

 Once the underwriter has all the information they need, they’ll determine the lender’s risk level and decide on whether to approve the loan for a particular property.
 Additionally, they can help determine the type of loan that’s best for the borrower, such as adjustable- or fixed-rate mortgage loans, conventional or Non-QM loans, and so forth.
+Be sure to understand the current mortgage rates to help you make the best decision about your loan terms.

 Several things can happen at this point.
 Your loan can be approved, denied, put on hold, or have conditional approval based on additional requirements.
 Let’s take a closer look at what these mean:

 - Approved: Getting approved for a mortgage loan is the best possible outcome.
 Once you’re approved for the loan, you can close on the property and become a homeowner.
 At this point, you don’t need to provide the lender with any additional information, and you can schedule an appointment for closing.
+You’ll receive a mortgage commitment letter confirming your approval.

 - Denied: Your mortgage application can be outright denied by the lender for a number of reasons.
 In most cases, it’s simply because the borrower or the property doesn’t meet their specific requirements for the loan.
 For example, your lender can deny the application if you have bad credit or don’t earn enough for the loan.
 In most cases, you’ll receive a specific reason for your denial to help you determine the next steps.
 For example, if the lender says you were denied because of poor credit, you’ll have to work towards increasing your credit score before applying again.
 If this happens, you might have options, such as applying again at a later date, trying to secure a lower loan amount, or putting down more money.